d3li0n/deathplus/README.md

-# DeathPlus - Plugin to manage your server
+# DeathPlus - Minecraft Plugin

 Want to add a flavor to your game?
 Well, this plugin is definitely for you and your friends.
 Whenever you die, your character can get a random potion effect, get kicked, or complete a MLG water bucket challenge.
 You should definitely